-Andrea Sironi has set out to overturn the elitist reputation of Italy's Bocconi.
-By Della Bradshaw tatuesque and with a patrician air, Andrea Sironi could just as easily pass for an Italian diplomat as an academic.
+VIDEO Andrea Sironi in conversation with the FT's Della Bradshaw. www.ft.com/ bized-video tatuesque and with a patrician air, Andrea Sironi could just as easily pass for an Italian diplomat as an academic.
 But since October 2012 the highly regarded finance professor has been using his ambassadorial skills to promote one of Italy's most prestigious institutions, as rector of Bocconi University in Milan.